Here are some interesting facts…

-The answer will give you a good indication of what you would do and who you would become if you lived based what’s in your heart.
+The answer will give you a good indication of what you would do and who you would become if you lived based on what’s in your heart.

 What this means is that every time you are feeling uncomfortable instead of retreating back into your comfort zone, pat yourself on the back and say “Hey this is great.
 I am moving forward and I am growing.”

-If you want to be a successful property investor, business person or entrepreneur and if you truly want to be one of the wealthy, you are going to have to become comfortable with being uncomfortable.
+If you want to be a successful property investor, business person, or entrepreneur, and if you truly want to be one of the wealthy, you are going to have to become comfortable with being uncomfortable.